-

 Privacy Policy – This website is hosted on WordPress.com.

-WordPress may collect standard technical data such as IP address, browser type, and usage information for security and performance purposes.
+WordPress may collect standard technical data, such as IP addresses, browser types, and usage information, for security and performance purposes.

-I do not directly collect personal data unless you voluntarily provide it (for example, by email).
+I do not collect personal data directly unless you voluntarily provide it (for example, via email).

 For more information, please refer to WordPress.com’s own Privacy Policy.